LuuppiChan/luupycards/README.md

 ## Features
 #### Modes
 - Normal
-- Reverse (Questions are answers)
 - Multiple choice
-- Survive (You have only `n` amount of lives)
+- Survive!
+(You have only `n` amount of lives)
+- Option to flip questions and answers
 #### Question orders
 - Forward
 - Backward
 - Random
 #### Settings
-- Reset all time streaks
-- Min and max question for random (You can change, but they are automatically set)
+- Min and max question for random (You can change, but they are automatically set when pressed play)
 - Show question number
-- Max multiple choice options
+- Max multiple choice options (Choose how many multiple choice options you want)
 - Lives for Survive!
-- Fuzzy select percentage (Requires you to have the thefuzz module)
+- Fuzzy select percentage (Requires you to have the `thefuzz` module)
 #### I'll note more things here later.
-- FOSS
+- FOSS (Well MIT, but still)
+- Drag and drop pair files to load or open them with File -> Open or Open (Advanced)
+- Inspector
+  - Inspect your pairs in game or even make new ones and delete old ones.
+(If this app gets attraction I might add more editor functionality)
+  - Save to memory instantly reloads them in game
+  - Save to file opens a file dialog to save them into a pair file
+- All documentation is in the game under Help -> Help!

 # Installation V2 (Linux)